Methuen Publishing: Edward Verrall Lucas

-In 1924 E. V. Lucas succeeded Algernon Methuen as chairman and led the company until his death in 1938.
-Besides his executive role he also received a separate salary as the chief reader of the company.
-His commercial judgment added authors Enid Blyton, P. G. Wodehouse, Pearl S. Buck and Maurice Maeterlinck to the company’s list.
-In 1935 they published Daniele Varè's novel The Maker of Heavenly Trousers.
+In 1924, E. V. Lucas succeeded Algernon Methuen as chairman and led the company until his death in 1938.
+Besides his executive role, he also received a separate salary as the chief reader of the company.
+His commercial judgment added authors Enid Blyton, P. G. Wodehouse, Pearl S. Buck and Maurice Maeterlinck to the company's list.
+In 1935, they published Daniele Varè's novel The Maker of Heavenly Trousers.

-In 1930 the company published the popular humorous book 1066 and All That.
+In 1930, the company published the popular humorous book 1066 and All That.

 Tintin

 Methuen was the English publisher of the book editions of The Adventures of Tintin, a series of classic Belgian comic-strip books, written and illustrated by Hergé.
 Methuen altered their editions of Tintin by insisting that books featuring British characters undergo major changes.
-The Black Island, first published in French in 1937, was set in Great Britain, but, prior to publishing it themselves in 1966, Methuen decided that it did not reflect the U.K. accurately enough and sent a list of 131 "errors" to be corrected.
+The Black Island, first published in French in 1937, was set in the United Kingdom, but, prior to publishing it themselves in 1966, Methuen decided that it did not reflect the U.K. accurately enough and sent a list of 131 "errors" to be corrected.
 It was thus redrawn and reset in the 1960s.
-Critics have attacked Methuen over the changes, claiming that Black Island lost a lot of its charm as a result.

-Land of Black Gold had had a troubled publishing history, but the completed adventure eventually appeared in 1948–50.
-It was set in the British Mandate of Palestine and featured the conflict between Jews, Arabs and British troops.
+Critics have attacked Methuen over the changes, claiming that The Black Island lost a lot of its charm as a result.
+Land of Black Gold had had a troubled publishing history, but the completed adventure eventually appeared in 1948–1950.
+It was set in the British Mandate of Palestine and featured the conflict between Jews, Arabs, and British troops.
 When Methuen was translating the Adventures of Tintin into English, Israel had long since been in existence, and Methuen asked for it to be edited.
 Hergé took the opportunity to redraw the few problematic pages, as well as the pages before that: the freighter that appeared before that was based on Hergé's imagination, due to lack of resources at the time.
 The earlier version, published in 1950, was reprinted by Casterman as a facsimile edition, but internationally was completely replaced by the newer version.

+Children's imprint

+Methuen Children's Books, under the leadership of Olive Jones, Charles Shirley and Marilyn Malin, has been described as "an outward-looking company whose sense of identity was enhanced by bright design, a keen marketing drive, and a strong European flavour".